-Mandelman’s oeuvre consisted mainly of paintings, prints, and collages.
-Much of her work was highly abstract, including her representational pieces such as cityscapes, landscapes, and still lifes.
+Beatrice Mandelman (1912 – 1998) was an American abstract artist associated with the group known as the Taos Moderns.
+Mandelman was born in New Jersey to her Jewish immigrant parents and moved to Taos, New Mexico in 1944 with fellow artist and husband Louis Ribak.
+Mandelman’s work consisted of mainly paintings, prints and collages.
+Many of her pieces were highly abstracted, including representations of cityscapes, landscapes and still lifes.
 Through the 1940s, her paintings featured richly textured surfaces and a subtly modulated, often subdued color palette.
-New Mexico landscape and culture had a profound influence on Mandelman’s style, influencing it towards a brighter palette, more geometric forms, flatter surfaces, and more crisply defined forms.
+The New Mexico landscape and culture influenced a brighter palette, more geometric forms and flatter surfaces.
 One critic wrote that the “twin poles” of her work were Cubism and Expressionism.

 The Mandelman-Ribak Foundation was established to preserve the legacy of Beatrice Mandelman and Louis Ribak.
 Among other activities, it cataloged a half century of their work held in the Mandelman-Ribak Collection.
 In 2014, the collection and associated personal papers were donated to the University of New Mexico.